The Bankrate promise

 - The deduction can apply to costs related to mortgage interest, such as mortgage points.

-If you have a home loan, the mortgage interest deduction might allow you to reduce your taxable income by the amount of interest paid on the loan during the year, along with some other expenses such as mortgage insurance premiums and points.
+In a nutshell — yes.
+If you have a home loan, the mortgage interest deduction allows you to reduce your taxable income by the amount of interest paid on the loan during the year, along with some other related expenses.

-The deduction applies only to the interest on your mortgage, not the principal, and to claim it, you need to itemize your deductions.
-You can use Bankrate’s mortgage interest deduction calculator to get an estimate of the type of savings you can expect when you file your taxes.
+Claiming mortgage interest on taxes also requires you to itemize your deductions.
+You can use Bankrate’s mortgage interest deduction calculator to get an estimate of the type of savings you can expect when you file.

 The mortgage interest deduction has been around for more than 100 years, but has changed over time.
 Different administrations have amended the rules for this perk.

 The mortgage interest deduction got its start alongside the first income taxes, which were implemented in 1894 and 1913.
-At the time, all interest payments were tax deductible.
-At the time, homeownership was much rarer than today.
+At the time, all interest payments were tax-deductible, actually.
+And homeownership was much rarer than it is today.

-The 1930s saw the formation of the Federal Housing Agency, which insures mortgages and the post-war GI Bill helped provide easy loans to veterans returning from World War II, which ballooned the homeownership rate to 62% by 1960.
+The 1930s saw the formation of the Federal Housing Agency, which insures mortgages.
+Shortly afterward, the post-World War II GI Bill of Rights helped provide easy loans to veterans, which ballooned the homeownership rate to 62 percent by 1960.

 During the 1970s, credit cards became more common, leading people to deduct huge amounts of interest on their taxes.
-In 1986, Congress passed a law ending the deductibility of most interest, but leaving the mortgage interest deduction in place, placing a $1 million cap on the loan principal eligible for deductions.
+In 1986, Congress passed the Tax Reform Act, ending the deductibility of most kinds of interest.
+The big main exception: interest paid on mortgages and other home-related financing.
+(Second mortgages and home equity lines of credit mushroomed as a result.)
+The Act did place a $1 million cap on the loan principal whose interest was eligible for deductions.

-If your home was purchased before Dec.
-16, 2017, you can deduct the mortgage interest paid on your first $1 million in mortgage debt ($500,000 if you are married filing separately).
+If their home was purchased before Dec.
+16, 2017, single and joint filers can deduct the mortgage interest paid on their first $1 million in mortgage debt ($500,000 if those married filing separately).

-For mortgages taken out since that date, you can deduct only the interest on the first $750,000 ($375,000 if you are married filing separately).
-Note that if you were under contract before Dec.
-15, 2017, and the mortgage closed prior to April 1, 2018, your mortgage is considered to have been before Dec.
-16, 2017.
+For mortgages taken out since that date, you can deduct only the interest on the first $750,000 if you are single or married filing jointly ($375,000 if you are married filing separately).
+Note that if you were in contract on or before Dec.
+15, 2017, but the mortgage closed prior to April 1, 2018, your mortgage is considered to have been a December 2017 purchase, and you can hit that million-dollar loan mark when claiming mortgage interest on taxes.

-Because of this, you’ll have to decide whether it’s better to deduct the mortgage interest by itemizing or taking the standard deduction.
-The standard deduction for tax year 2022 is $12,950 for single filers and $25,900 for married taxpayers filing jointly.
+You’ll have to decide whether it’s better to deduct the mortgage interest by itemizing or taking the standard deduction.
+The standard deduction for tax year 2023 is $13,850 for single filers and $27,700 for married taxpayers filing jointly.

 To claim the mortgage interest deduction, follow these steps.